+During the three months ended June 30, 2018, the Company issued and sold an aggregate of 1,373,677 shares of its common stock to the public pursuant to its at-the-market sales facility, resulting in aggregate proceeds of \$16.6 million.
 In February 2018, the Company issued and sold an aggregate of 4,188,481 shares of its common stock in a public offering at a price of \$9.55 per share, resulting in gross proceeds of \$40.0 million before deducting underwriting commissions and fees of approximately \$3.0 million.
 The underwriters exercised their option to purchase an additional 628,272 shares at a price per share of \$9.55, resulting in additional gross proceeds of \$6.0 million before deducting underwriting commissions and fees of approximately \$0.4 million.
-In February 2018, the Company also completed a private placement of 144,505 shares of common stock to Incyte Corporation ("Incyte"), for an aggregate purchase price of \$1.4 million.
-In January 2018, the Company issued and sold 793,021 shares of its common stock to Incyte for aggregate proceeds of \$10.0 million in connection with entry into a target discovery collaboration with Incyte (refer to Note 3).
+In February 2018, the Company also completed a private placement of 144,505 shares of common stock to Incyte Corporation ("Incyte"), for aggregate proceeds of \$1.4 million.
+In January 2018, the Company completed a private placement of 793,021 shares of common stock to Incyte for aggregate proceeds of \$10.0 million in connection with entry into a target discovery collaboration with Incyte (refer to Note 3).

 The Company has incurred significant annual net operating losses in every year since its inception.
 It expects to continue to incur significant and increasing net operating losses for at least the next several years.
-The Company's net losses were \$54.0 million, \$47.7 million and \$29.8 million for the years ended December 31, 2017, 2016 and 2015, respectively, and \$14.5 million for the three months ended March 31, 2018.
-As of March 31, 2018, the Company had an accumulated deficit of \$169.7 million.
+The Company's net losses were \$54.0 million, \$47.7 million and \$29.8 million for the years ended December 31, 2017, 2016 and 2015, respectively, and \$28.5 million for the six months ended June 30, 2018.
+As of June 30, 2018, the Company had an accumulated deficit of \$183.8 million.
 The Company has not generated any revenues from product sales, has not completed the development of any product candidate and may never have a product candidate approved for commercialization.
 The Company has financed its operations to date primarily through the sale of equity securities.
 The Company has devoted substantially all of its financial resources and efforts to research and development and general and administrative expense to support such research and development.
 The Company's net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on the Company's stockholders' equity and working capital.
-The Company believes that its cash, cash equivalents and marketable securities of \$121.7 million as of March 31, 2018, will be sufficient to allow the Company to fund its current operating plan for a period of at least 12 months past the issuance date of these unaudited condensed consolidated financial statements.
+The Company believes that its cash, cash equivalents and marketable securities of \$124.4 million as of June 30, 2018, will be sufficient to allow the Company to fund its current operating plan for a period of at least 12 months past the issuance date of these unaudited interim condensed consolidated financial statements.